Managing Patient Expectations

 Patient retention, referrals and the personal rewards of working in health care are closely linked to the quality of relationships developed with patients and their families.
 Managing expectations is a process of helping people know how to be right and when to be satisfied, through word-of-mouth commentary, advertising, first impressions, and responsive communication.
 How can you manage unrealistic expectations in a way that satisfies your patient and preserves your relationship?
 Attend this program to expand your knowledge about how to increase patient trust, confidence, and follow-through.

 Getting to 99: Achieving a Culture of Service Excellence

-Leaders have a responsibility to teach and inspire staff to interact with others in a positive manner.
+Leaders have a responsibility to teach and inspire staff to interact with others positively.
 What does it take to develop a culture of service excellence, where commitment to patients is expected and routine?
-How can you take what you learn at a service quality program and integrate that knowledge in your own organization?
-After attending this program you will be able to recognize and reduce the obstacles to maintaining a culture of service excellence; use exercises and assessments taught in this program with your own staff; and encourage appropriate discretionary behavior on the part of staff.
+How can you take what you learn at a service quality program and integrate that knowledge in your organization?
+After attending this program you will be able to recognize and reduce the obstacles to maintaining a culture of service excellence; use exercises and assessments taught in this program with your staff; and encourage appropriate discretionary behavior on the part of the staff.

 Yes!
 You Can Soothe, Smooth and Improve Difficult People

 Some people are harder to care for than others.
 This program will provide you with strategies and dialogue for interactions with the “personality-challenged” folks in your life.
 After attending this program, you will be able to: identify reasons why people are difficult; predict when you are prone to overreact to the difficult person; use empathy and tact even when under pressure; avoid mirroring the angry person; respond calmly to difficult people, and reduce the stress of difficult interactions.